hjferguson/reddit-ML/README.md

 Average F1 score of 80%

 <h1>Set up:</h1>
+🟢Developed on Win11 using bash terminal

--In root directory create a .env file and fill in your secrets using this format:
+🟢In root directory create a .env file and fill in your secrets using this format:

 SECRET = "reddit-api-secret"
 PERSONAL = "reddit-api-personal-key"